 1) Pay your ticket without a court hearing.
 If you choose to pay your ticket without requesting a court hearing, simply pay the ticket amount in person at the clerk’s window, by mail, or

 online.
 Your infraction will be deemed committed and may be reported to the Department of Licensing.
 For more information please see the

 2) Deferred Findings (traffic violations only).
 If you are at least 18 years old, do not have a Commercial Driver's License (CDL) and have not had a traffic infraction deferred finding in the last 7 years, you may request that the Court defer findings in your case, as provided by state law, and not report your infraction to the Department of Licensing.
 (The Court will not defer an infraction issued for no vehicle insurance.)

 Many people apply for deferred findings in order to avoid the potential insurance consequences of receiving a traffic ticket.
-The Court is unable to advise you whether your insurance rates will be affected by various infractions, but defendants considering deferred findings should be aware that tickets issued for seat belt violations, driver inattention, cell phone violations, and failure to maintain control are not reported to insurance companies.
+The Court is unable to advise you whether your insurance rates will be affected by various infractions, but defendants considering deferred findings should be aware that tickets issued for seat belt violations, driver inattention, and failure to maintain control are not reported to insurance companies.

 To request a deferred finding, you must meet the following conditions:

 - Pay the fine amount on your citation as a non-refundable court cost to monitor you, and payment must be made on or before the date your deferred finding is approved.